-Follow the directions for the ASQ to determine number of children with delays, with potential delays, and on track when they started the Smart Start funded activity.
+Follow the directions for the Brigance to determine number of children below the cut offs for each age group when they started the Smart Start funded activity.
 These are your Pre results.

-Using the most recent follow up data in the reporting period, determine the number of children with delays, with potential delays, and on track when they were last assessed.
+Using the most recent follow up data in the reporting period, determine the number of children below the cut offs for each age group when they were last assessed.
 These are your Post results.